-Our interest so far has been in invariants $\GW^{\log}_{g,{m},e_{\infty},X^{\dagger},\Delta}(\A,\Psi)$, where $X^{\dagger}$ has the divisorial log structure with respect to its toric boundary.
-For $g=0$ and no boundary incidence conditions, we would now like to relate these to the ordinary (i.e., non-log) invariants $\GW_{g,{m},X,[\Delta]}(\A,\Psi)$.
-While the following discussion starts off general, the results we prove will be for when $X$ is a product of projective spaces.
+Our interest so far has been in invariants $\GW^{\log}_{g,X^{\dagger},\Delta}(\A,\Psi)$, where $X^{\dagger}$ has the divisorial log structure with respect to its toric boundary.
+For $g=0$ and no boundary incidence conditions, we would now like to relate these to the ordinary (i.e., non-log) invariants While the following discussion starts off general, the results we prove will be for when $X$ is a product of projective spaces.
 Set $e=e_\infty$.
-The moduli space of basic stable log maps to a target $X$ with trivial log structure gives a log stack that becomes the stack of ordinary stable maps when forgetting it's log structure.
+The moduli space of basic stable log maps to a target $X$ with trivial log structure gives a log stack that becomes the stack of ordinary stable maps when forgetting its log structure.
 Furthermore, its log structure is simply the pull-back from the moduli space of pre-stable curves (the ghost sheaf stalk is $\bb{N}^{\#\hbox{ nodes}}$).
 Gromov-Witten invariants for the trivial log structure on $X$ coincide with the ordinary Gromov-Witten invariants.
-Composing a basic stable log map $C^\dagger\ra X^\dagger$ with the forgetful map $X^\dagger\ra X$ defines a functor $\shM_{g,m,e}(X^\dagger)\ra \shM_{g,m+e}(X)$.
+Composing a basic stable log map $C^\dagger\ra X^\dagger$ with the forgetful map $X^\dagger\ra X$ defines a functor $\shM_{g}(X^\dagger,\Delta)\ra \shM_{g,I}(X,[\Delta])$.
 In view of \eqref{def-Q}, it is given at the level of ghost sheaf stalks by the composition $\prod_q\bb{N} \hookrightarrow \wt{Q}\ra Q$.
-Let $\shM^{tt}=\shM^{tt}_{g,m,e}(X^\dagger)\subset \shM_{g,m,e}(X^\dagger)$ denote the open substack of non-singular torically transverse curves.
-We fix a degree $\Delta$ and will mostly leave this out of the notation in the following.
+Recall that $\shM^{tt}_{g}(X^\dagger,\Delta)\subset \shM_{g}(X^\dagger,\Delta)$ denotes the open substack of non-singular torically transverse curves.
 We call $\Delta$ {\bf primitive} if all unbounded edges have weight $1$.
 Let $G=\Aut(\Delta)$ denote the finite group that permutes marking labels of the same type, meaning markings mapping to the same boundary divisor that have the same order of tangency (alias weights).
 That is, for $\Sym(S)$ denoting the group of permutations of a set $S$,

 We have a commutative diagram